percona/percona-xtrabackup/docs/sysbench.rst

 Running tests
 =========================

-There are several different ways to run tests using :doc:`dbqp` 's sysbench mode.
+There are several different ways to run tests using :doc:`kewpie` 's sysbench mode.

 It should be noted that unless :option:`--force` is used, the program will stop execution upon encountering the first failing test.